Fosterville Gold Mine

 Seismic events associated with mining are a common occurrence where there is a sudden release of energy within a disturbed rock mass.
 This released energy is radiated as seismic waves.

-Resources Victoria’s Earth Resources Regulator is responsible for investigating all community concerns reported as complaints.
+Resources Victoria is responsible for investigating all community concerns reported as complaints.
 This includes conducting targeted audits of various aspects of the mine’s operations, with the most recent of these focusing on dust and on blasting.

-Although audit results continually indicate that Fosterville Gold Mine is conducting underground mining activities within legislative requirements, the regulator is committed to working with the operator on ways to minimise mine-induced seismic events.
+Although audit results continually indicate that Fosterville Gold Mine is conducting underground mining activities within legislative requirements, Resources Victoria is committed to working with the operator on ways to minimise mine-induced seismic events.

 Community updates